 Colonoscopy Check-up in People With Lynch Syndrome

-March 5, 2024 updated by: Imperial College London
+May 13, 2026 updated by: Imperial College London

 Prevalence, Determinants, and Challenges of Adherence With Colonoscopy Check-up in People With Lynch Syndrome: a Questionnaire-based Study

-Lynch Syndrome, an inherited condition, increases bowel cancer risk.
-People with Lynch Syndrome are recommended to have regular colonoscopies where a camera in a tube is used to look inside the bowel for cancer and for polyps (growths that sometimes can become cancerous).
-UK guidelines recommend that people with Lynch Syndrome have colonoscopy check-up every 2 years after reaching a certain age; however, they face many challenges which make it difficult to have the recommended check-up.
+Lynch syndrome, an inherited condition, increases bowel cancer risk.
+People with Lynch syndrome are recommended to have regular colonoscopies where a camera in a tube is used to look inside the bowel for cancer and for polyps (growths that sometimes can become cancerous).
+UK guidelines recommend that people with Lynch syndrome have colonoscopy check-up every 2 years after reaching a certain age; however, they face many challenges which make it difficult to have the recommended check-up.

 • factors influencing whether a person is more/less likely to have the recommended colonoscopy check-up